 Colton Taylor, a wealthy and eccentric industrialist, finds himself locked in a collision course with the President of the United States as he tries to save humanity from destruction.Forcing himself into the arena of international politics, Taylor struggles to maneuver the immense corporate empire of Stormhaven into position to give civilization a fighting chance against an almost inevitable global catastrophe.

 Staring down the relentless certainty of the Universe, he will risk everything to give the world one final option.If he cannot succeed, the price of his failure will be no less than the end of life on Earth.

 I should begin this review by saying that I am totally fascinated by the whole ‘asteroid heading to Earth’ concept.
 I’ve watched numerous films and read every work of fiction I can featuring asteroids in this very scenario, so when Stormhaven Rising was recommended to me, I jumped at the chance to read it.

 Stormhaven Rising isn’t a rehashed ‘Hollywood saves the world’ type story.
 It has science – real science – and dispels many of the myths we have seen on the big screen.
-It had an interesting start and was quick to set up the basics of the story and introduce some key characters, and of course the science.
-I’m not very knowledgeable about advanced science (anything beyond what is taught general science in high school), so when reading a hard sci-fi, I tend to prefer the plot over the science, but in the same respect, I like to learn new things.
+It had an interesting start and was quick to set up the basics of the story and introduce some key characters and of course the science.
+I’m not very knowledgeable about advanced science (anything beyond what is taught general science in high school), so when reading hard sci-fi, I tend to prefer the plot over the science, but in the same respect, I like to learn new things.
 I certainly learned a lot from reading Stormhaven Rising and for the most part, understood it.

-This is the first book in the Atlas and the Winds series gives an insight into how the powers that be may react in such a situation versus those who believe people have a right to know.
+This is the first book in the Atlas and the Winds series and gives an insight into how the powers that be may react in such a situation versus those who believe people have a right to know.